cjgamble21/CS4345-team6/README.md

 That's all you have to do.
 The first build will probably take up to 10 minutes; that's expected.
 After the first build, it should take about 2-3 minutes for the containers to start.
-Also, anytime you save your code the containers will reload and the changes should be reflected.
+Also, anytime you save your code the containers will reload and the changes should be reflected. <br />
-Once your done working, it's a good idea to type `docker-compose down` and close the containers.
+Once you're done working, it's a good idea to type `docker-compose down` and close the containers.